A Travel Price Comparison for Families, Couples, and Backpackers Oslo vs. Rome for Attractions, Food, Nightlife, and Families

 Five days in Oslo or Rome?

-Oslo is a green big city where you can fill many days.
+Oslo is a clean big city where you can fill many days.
 This city offers something for everyone.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

-Visitors enjoy the food and shopping when visiting the ancient big city of Rome.
+Visitors enjoy the food and shopping when visiting the bustling big city of Rome.
 This city offers something for everyone.
 Plenty of people spend five days in the area when traveling.
 Five days is often enough time to do most activities.

 A week in Oslo or Rome?

-Visitors enjoy the shopping and museums when visiting the bustling city of Rome.
+Visitors enjoy the shopping and museums when visiting the popular city of Rome.
 Many people spend one week here.
 The length of your trip often depends on your style of travel.
 Because of this, one week is usually enough time for a trip here.

 For some great organized tour ideas, see The Best Polar Tours & Cruises in Norway, The Best Northern Lights Tours in Norway, The Best Luxury Tours to Italy, and The Best Budget Tours to Italy.